 Adrianna is primarily responsible for providing direct clinical services through psychosocial support to children, adolescents and teens in bilingual or Spanish-speaking families who have a seriously ill parent.

-Adrianna holds Bachelor’s degrees in both Religious Studies and Human Development, and Family Studies with an emphasis in Early Childhood Development from the University of Texas at Austin.
-She is a Certified Child Life Specialist and has over eight years of Child Life experience supporting children affected by serious illness or injury at children’s hospitals in Austin and Houston.
+Adrianna holds Bachelor’s degrees in Religious Studies and Human Development, and Family Studies with an emphasis in Early Childhood Development from the University of Texas at Austin.
+She is a certified child life specialist (CCLS) and has more than 12 years of experience supporting children affected by serious illness or injury.
+Adrianna has two children and they love being outdoors.

 512-329-5757, Ext.
 203